axelcournac/3C_tutorial/README.md

 ## Session 5: Directional Index tool to detect TADs
 This tool is commonly used in Hi-C data analysis.
 It looks for change in the directionality between "left vector" and "right vector" at a certain loci in the genome.
 A change could come from the presence of a border between two different compartments in the genome.
-It consists in doing a T test between "left vector" and "right vector" on each bin along the genome.
+It consists in doing a paired T test between "left vector" and "right vector" on each bin along the genome.
 The size of the "left vector" and "right vector" is put as a parameter and allows to look for domains structures at a specific scale.

 ## Session 6: Decomposition into eigen vectors
 This geometrical transformation allows to decompose the matrice into eigen values and vectors.
 It is a way to simplify the data or at least to decrease the dimentionality of the mathematical object.
-It has been shown that the firts eigen vector corresponds to the 2 compartments partition of the genome.
+It has been shown that the first eigen vector corresponds to the 2 compartments partition of the genome.
-It should be kept in mind that it is a firts approximation of the 3D structure of genome and other or sub-compartments can be detected using higher resolution and/ or using other tools of compartment detection.
+It should be kept in mind that it is an first approximation of the 3D structure of genome and other or sub-compartments can be detected using higher resolution and/or using other tools of compartment detection.

 ## Session 7: Use of sparce formalism